Question or remark ? Please contact us at firstname.lastname@example.org

 There are different designs available to perform sampling.
 This

 ranges from very basic (spoon like) which will provide a sample, a

 results, but probably with a large sampling mistakes, to more

 developed designs.
-A study has been published by Rutgers university
+A study has been published by Rutgers

-taking product directly in a mixer or a container.
+aiming at taking product directly in a mixer or a container.